 Nowadays, there are plenty of variations of this classic cocktail.
 Most of them add different types of fruits to it.

 The Strawberry Daiquiri, for instance, is highly popular, even though many bartenders are not too fond of it.
-I have to admit, it is nothing like a classic Daiquiri to me but it's delicious and a great summer cocktail.
+I have to admit, it is nothing like a classic Daiquiri, but it's a delicious summer cocktail.

-The precise story of when and how the first Daiquiri got served is not documented.
-However, the granddaughter of Jennings Cox claims that Jennings ran out of gin when American guests came to visit him.
-So he mixed a drink with the ingredients he had available: rum, lime juice, and sugar.
+There is no documentation on when and how the first Daiquiri got served.
+However, the granddaughter of Jennings Cox claims that Jennings ran out of Gin when American guests came to visit him.
+So he mixed a drink with what was available: Rum, lime juice, and sugar.

-The original recipe is available in handwritten form (see image below), declaring to use the juice of 6 lemons, 6 cups of Bacardi Blanca, six teaspoons of sugar, two small cups of mineral water, and loads of crushed ice".
+The original recipe is available in handwritten form, declaring to use the juice of 6 lemons, 6 cups of Bacardi Blanco, six teaspoons of sugar, two small cups of mineral water, and loads of crushed ice".

 How it came to America

-Johnson himself allegedly also describes his first encounter with the Daiquiri remembering the ratios Jennings Cox used to make the drink.
+Allegedly, Johnson himself described his first encounter with the Daiquiri remembering the ratios Jennings Cox used to make the drink.
 The following statement got published in the Baltimore Sun newspaper: